Ali-RS/jme-vehicles/readme.md

 + Eliminate the initial drop
 + More alternatives for:
-  + Environments, such as: off-road, urban, and parking garage
+  + Environments, such as: racetrack, off-road, urban, and parking garage
+  + Surface conditions, such as: wet, dirt, grass
   + Propulsion, such as: four-wheel drive, front-wheel drive, and jets
   + Vehicle physics, such as that used in RallyGame
-  + Vehicle types, such as: hovertanks, motorcycles, speedboats, airplanes, and helicopters
+  + Vehicle types, such as: hovertanks, motorcycles, motorized tricycles, speedboats, airplanes, and helicopters
   + Viewpoints, such as: FlyCam and plan view
 + More obstacles:
   + Other vehicles (parked or AI-controlled)